Boreas618/boreas618.github.io/posts/monitor.md

 Condition variables are equipped with two operations: `wait` and `signal`.
 They are similar to `P` and `V` in semaphores.
 The potential difference is that when the condition is not met, `wait` will put the current process to sleep.
 (I'm not entirely sure whether the semaphore is meant to spin or sleep.
 I have seen both versions.)

-In this blog, we present a demo code that utilizes condition variables[^2].
+In this blog, we present a demo code that utilizes condition variables [2].
 Similar ideas can be adapted for implementing monitors.

 ```c
 int done = 0;